jalama/drupdates/tests/behavioral/README.md

    singleSite: drupal # example of passing the SingleSite setting for repo_dir name drupal.
  additional_settings: Any additional setting not covered above

- If you are testing locally, move to the drupdates folder and run nosetests:
+If you are developing against source code and have Drupdates source code on your local machine, move to the drupdates folder and run nosetests:

  ```
  nosetests